ActiveState/homework/linux-build/README.md

 ## Sharing Your Code and Docs With Us

+Please upload a zip or tarball attachment to our recruiting system.

 We do not want your solution available on the public Internet. **Do not put this code into a public repo in order to share it with us.**

-Please send an email containing a zip or tarball attachment.
-You can send this to your recruiting contact at ActiveState.